 By allowing registered participants earlier access to the information, the extent of these risks may be reduced.
-In doing so, the Commission considers that this will facilitate efficient investment, improving the ability of Generators to enter the market, or upgrade existing plant, when and where appropriate market price signals exist.
+In doing so, the Commission considers that this may facilitate efficient investment, as it is likely to improve the ability of Generators to enter the market, or upgrade existing plant, when and where appropriate market price signals exist.